zulip/zulip/templates/zerver/api/writing-bots.md

- Let's have a look at a simple test suite for the [`helloworld`]( https://github.com/zulip/python-zulip-api/tree/master/zulip_bots/zulip_bots/bots/helloworld) bot (the actual test is written slightly more compact).
+ Let's have a look at a simple test suite for the [`helloworld`]( https://github.com/zulip/python-zulip-api/tree/master/zulip_bots/zulip_bots/bots/helloworld) bot.

-    from __future__ import absolute_import

-    from zulip_bots.test_lib import BotTestCase  # The test system library
+    from zulip_bots.test_lib import StubBotTestCase

-    class TestHelloWorldBot(BotTestCase):
+    class TestHelpBot(StubBotTestCase):
-        bot_name = "helloworld"  # The bot's name (should be the name of the bot module to test).
+        bot_name = "helloworld"  # type: str

-        def test_bot(self): # A test case (must start with `test`)
-            # Messages we want to test and the expected bot responses.
-            message_response_pairs = [("", "beep boop"),
-                                      ("foo", "beep boop"),
-                                      ("Hi, my name is abc", "beep boop")] self.check_expected_responses(message_response_pairs)  # Test the bot with our message_response_pair list.
+        def test_bot(self) -> None:
+            dialog = [
+                ('', 'beep boop'),
+                ('help', 'beep boop'),
+                ('foo', 'beep boop'),
+            ]

+            self.verify_dialog(dialog)

 The `helloworld` bot replies with "beep boop" to every message @-mentioning it.
-Note that our helper method `check_expected_responses` adds the @-mention for us - the only thing we need to do is to specify the rest of the message and the expected response.
-In this case, we want to assert that the bot always replies with "beep boop".
-To do so, we specify several test messages ("", "foo", "Hi, my name is abc") and assert that the response is always correct, which for this simple bot, means always sending a reply with the content "beep boop".
+We want our test to verify that the bot **actually** does that.

+Note that our helper method `verify_dialog` simulates the conversation for us, and we just need to set up a list of tuples with expected results.

+The best way to learn about bot tests is to read all the existing tests in the `bots` subdirectories.

 ### Testing your test